LCHH is not a detox, medical or mental health facility. You must test negative on a urinalysis 24-48 hours before entering the recovery home.

 Recovery is possible, but sometimes requires more than just detox (or even short-term treatment).

-Based in Beaufort, South Carolina, Low Country Hope House (LCHH) is a long-term recovery home for men.
+Based in Beaufort, South Carolina, Low Country Hope House (LCHH) is a long-term recovery home for men and women.
 Our goal is simple—freedom from alcohol and drug addiction.
 LCHH seeks to integrate the highly effective twelve-step principals with a comprehensive education about the disease of addiction.
 The result of this combination is a higher than average rate of recovery.

 LCHH was founded and is run by people in recovery who believe they owe a debt to other alcoholics and addicts that helped them achieve a life liberated from alcohol and drugs.
 The LCHH family feels that it is a duty, an honor and a privilege to help the still sick and suffering.

 LCHH provides residences for men and women over the age of 18 who are recovering from alcohol and/or drug addiction.
 We place a high emphasis on financial responsibility.
 Residents are required to work and pay their rent promptly.
-Residents participate in daily community recovery meetings and help their fellow residents overcome addiction.
-Adherence to these principals is required.
+Residents participate in daily community recovery meetings and assist their fellow residents in overcoming addiction.
+Residents are also required to perform service work during their stay.
+Adherence to these principles is required.

-The male residence home houses up to 16 men.
-Residents live under the supervision of a male house manager.
+All residents live under the supervision of a house manager.
 We expect residents to follow house rules, to participate in house activities, and to consent to random drug and alcohol tests.
-The average stay is between six and twelve months.
+The average stay is between six and twelve months, committing to a 12-step program.

-This is expansion is a dream come true for all of us involved; and we would like to thank every one of you for your gracious donations and countless hours of volunteer work.
+The expansion of this organization (and addition of future recovery homes) is a dream come true for all of us involved and we would like to thank every one of you for your gracious donations and countless hours of volunteer work.
 None of this could have been possible without your love and support.

 “If we are facing in the right direction,